HedwigOl/straattaal_attitudes/README.md

 ## Contents

-#### `Human experiments`
+#### `Human Experiments`
-- `Human pretest`                - Files for creating name stimuli and analyzing pretest data (stimuli & labels)
+- `Human Pretest`                - Files for creating name stimuli and analyzing pretest data (stimuli & labels)
 - `IAT`                          - Files for creating and analyzing Implicit Association Test

-#### `LLM experiments`
+#### `LLM Experiments`
-- `Running LLM experiments`      - Files used to prompt the LLMs, used in all LLM experiments
+- `Running LLM Experiments`      - Files used to prompt the LLMs, used in all LLM experiments
-- `Testing names and Straattaal` - Files for creating prompts, parsing responses and R files for LLM familiarity with Straattaal & names
+- `Testing Names and Straattaal` - Files for creating prompts, parsing responses and R files for LLM familiarity with Straattaal & names
 - `LLM WAT`                      - Files for creating prompts, parsing responses and R files for the LLM Word Association Test
 - `Relative Rating`              - Files for creating prompts, parsing responses and R files for the LLM Relative Rating Task